bloomen/transwarp/README.md

 ## Feedback

 Contact me if you have any questions or suggestions to make this a better library!
-Email me at `chr.blume@gmail.com` or create a Github issue.
+You can post on [gitter](https://gitter.im/bloomen/transwarp), submit a pull request, create a Github issue, or simply email me at `chr.blume@gmail.com`.